Skip to main content

 Contractual Obligations

 Clarion aims to incorporate into its contracts an obligation for contracting parties to comply with all applicable laws, which includes the Modern Slavery Act where applicable.
-We continue to periodically review our terms of engagement for work with business partners and seek to identify whether additional due diligence is required to better ensure companies we work with are compliant with the requirements of the Modern Slavery Act.
+We are also currently modifying our terms of engagement for work with business partners and identifying whether additional due diligence is required to better ensure companies we work with are compliant with the requirements of the Act.

 Enforcement